 Where there are concerns of extremism or radicalisation parents, pupils and staff will be encouraged to make use of our internal systems to raise any issue in confidence with senior management.
-Our lead person for Prevent is the Designated Safeguarding Lead (DSL), Mrs Holdcroft, who would normally be the first point of contact should there be concerns.
-Followed by the Deputy Safeguarding Leads: Mrs Turner & Mrs Harrison.
-If for any reason this creates a difficulty for the referrer, they can contact the Local Authority 'Prevent' co-ordinator, First Response Team, Education Safeguarding Advice Service or Ofsted depending on the level of concern.
+Our lead person for Prevent is the Designated Safeguarding there be concerns.
+Followed by the Deputy Safeguarding Leads: Mrs Harrison & Mrs